 6.W.6 Use technology, including the Internet, to produce and publish writing as well as to interact and collaborate with others.
 Demonstrate sufficient command of keyboarding skills to type produce writing with a minimum of two-three pages in a single sitting.

 6.W.7 Conduct short research projects to answer a question, drawing on several sources and refocusing the inquiry when appropriate.

-6.W.10 Write routinely over extended time frames (time for research, reflection, and revision) and shorter time frames (a single sitting or a day or two) for a range of discipline?specific tasks, purposes, and audiences; independently select writing topics and formats for personal enjoyment, interest, and academic tasks.
+6.W.10 Write routinely over extended time frames (for research, reflection, and revision) and shorter time frames for a range of discipline-specific tasks, purposes, and audiences; independently select writing topics and formats for personal enjoyment, interest, and academic tasks.